hashicorp/vagrant/website/docs/source/v2/provisioning/chef_client.html.md

 ## Cleanup

-When you provision your Vagrant virtual machine with Chef server, it creates a new Chef "node" entry and Chef "client" entry on the Chef server, using the hostname of the machine.
+When you provision your Vagrant virtual machine with Chef Server, it creates a new Chef "node" entry and Chef "client" entry on the Chef Server, using the hostname of the machine.
 After you tear down your guest machine, Vagrant can be configured to do it automatically with the following settings: